Table of Contents Show

-Upper East Side
+Upper East SideUpper East Side

 A larger apartment isn’t the only perk to living in this uptown nabe.
-Central Park borders the west side of the area, while the East River and Carl Schurz Park are on the east, so kids have sufficient space to romp.
 Factors like low violent crime, quiet pockets, and good public schools such as P.S.
 290 The Manhattan New School, and P.S.
 158 The Bayard Taylor School, ensure that the Upper East Side is one of the top choices for families with children.
+Central Park borders the west side of the area, while the East River and Carl Schurz Park are on the east, so kids have sufficient space to romp.

 Sizable pre-war apartments are common, many of which have adequate space for a nursery or child’s room.
 Renowned private institutions like the Dwight School, The Calhoun School, and The Mandell School make the neighborhood even more enticing to young parents.

-Known for an abundance of strollers on the street, this Brooklyn neighborhood has become one of the most quintessential in NYC to raise a family.
-With its tree-lined blocks, charming brownstones, and its proximity to Prospect Park, New York moms and dads often choose Park Slope over any other enclave.
+Known for its abundance of strollers, this Brooklyn neighborhood has become one of the most quintessential in NYC to raise a family.
+With its tree-lined blocks, charming brownstones, and proximity to Prospect Park, New York moms and dads often choose Park Slope over any other enclave.

-Battery Park City
+Battery Park CityBattery Park City

 Even though BPC doesn’t seem like an ideal spot to raise a family, more than 33 percent of the residents have children.
 With one of the lowest crime rates in the city, access to almost every subway line, and apartment buildings boasting such amenities as playrooms and roof decks, we can see why Battery Park City would be a practical choice to raise a family.

 Known for its gorgeous front-yard gardens and classic townhouses, Carroll Gardens is more than lovely –– the area is in Brooklyn’s best school district.
 Many of the establishments on vibrant Smith Street are child-friendly, and nearby Carroll Park offers something for everyone.
 Bocce courts, baby swings, summer arts, and crafts, not to mention the ample play space for little ones, are just a few more reasons that families love to call Carroll Gardens home.